Does Nike Make Moisture-Wicking Shirts?

 Buying Guide

-Get to know the technology behind Nike's sweat-wicking shirts, which can help you perform at your best by staying dry, cool, and comfortable.
+Get to know the technology behind Nike's sweat-wicking tops, which can help you perform at your best by staying dry, cool and comfortable.

 Nike's Moisture-Wicking Technology

-- Nike Dri-FIT: An innovative polyester fabric with high-performing microfiber construction.
-The Dri-FIT fabric supports the body’s natural cooling system by wicking away sweat and dispersing it across the fabric's surface to evaporate faster.
+- Nike Dri-FIT: an innovative polyester fabric with high-performing microfibre construction.
+The Dri-FIT fabric supports the body's natural cooling system by wicking away sweat and dispersing it across the fabric's surface to evaporate faster.

-And there’s no need to worry about the durability of the sweat-wicking properties of Nike Dri-FIT shirts and other clothing — they tend to be permanent for the life of the garment.
+And there's no need to worry about the durability of the sweat-wicking properties of Nike Dri-FIT tops and other clothing—they tend to be permanent for the life of the garment.

-It’s time to retire your cotton T-shirts and up your game with moisture-wicking workout T-shirts.
-These types of shirts can be worn as a base layer or worn on their own.
-These sports shirts can be quarter-zip or full-zip, long-sleeve or short-sleeve.
-Just be sure that the Nike Dri-FIT fabric is close-fitting to optimize the sweat-wicking properties.
+It's time to retire your cotton T-shirts and up your game with moisture-wicking workout T-shirts.
+These types of tops can be worn as a base layer or worn on their own.
+These sport tops can be quarter-zip or full-zip, long-sleeve or short-sleeve.
+Just make sure the Nike Dri-FIT fabric is close-fitting to optimise the sweat-wicking properties.

 Consider a quick-drying Nike ACG long-sleeve half-zip or hoodie for cooler temperatures.
-Designed for breathability in all conditions, this gear is made with at least 75 percent recycled polyester fibers.
-These shirts serve as the perfect base layer for cold-weather sports or as a stand-alone top for hikes in cool temperatures.
+Designed for breathability in all conditions, this gear is made from at least 75 percent recycled polyester fibres.
+These tops serve as the perfect base layer for cold-weather sports or as a stand-alone top for hikes in cool temperatures.

 Gym Training